 Music is at the heart of this moving meditation, where breath and movement flow like a dance to a crescendo of sound.
 Happy Hour Flow is a blend of Vinyasa and Hatha, and is designed for students to let loose, have fun, and leave feeling empowered!
 All levels of practice are welcome.

 Hatha Yoga concentrates on physical health and mental well-being.
 Hatha yoga uses body postures, breathing techniques , and meditation to help you develop a sound, healthy body and a clear, peaceful mind.
 There are hundreds of postures and variations which work to make the spine supple and to promote circulation in all the organs, glands, and tissues.
 Hatha yoga postures also stretch and align the body, promoting balance and flexibility.

-Hot yoga is a therapeutic sequence of Hatha yoga postures practiced in a heated room.
+Hot yoga is a therapeutic sequence of 26 poses and two breathing exercises practiced in a heated room.
 It is considered a stationary sequence which means that you come back to a stationary stance between postures.
 It is ideal for beginner and advanced students as the focus is on building a solid foundation and understanding proper body alignment.
 The benefits are similar to those of Barkan and Bikram.